 The type of retirement account you should pick can depend on factors like your current income, your current retirement savings plan, and your projected income in the future.
-We’ve put together a simplified comparison chart that can help you decide which account type is right for you.
+We’ve put together a guide that can help you decide which account type is right for you.

 For additional information on IRAs and contribution limits, you can visit the official IRS website.

 How much you should save for retirement depends on many factors, including your current income and savings, your projected retirement age, and your desired future lifestyle.
 Our retirement calculator* is a quick and easy way to see how much money you might need to retire.
 Just answer a few quick questions about yourself and your goals, and we’ll estimate how much you should save for your retirement and how you can get there.

 *This recommendation relies entirely on the responses you’ve provided regarding your risk tolerance.
 Stash does not verify the completeness or accuracy of such information.
 Investing Involves risk, including possible loss of principal.
 There can be no assurance that the results of this retirement calculator will be successful.
 This information should not be relied upon as research, investment advice or Tax advice.
 This information is strictly for illustrative and educational purposes and is subject to change.